-How do I chose between Fun avec French Club and Fun avec Vocab?
+How do I chose between Fun avec Chatting and Fun avec Vocab?

 - Both programs are excellent programs and develop different skills.
 Here are some questions to help you decide:

 - Do you want to focus on oral conversation?
-Then Fun avec French Club is the place to practice that skill.
+Then Fun avec Chatting is the place to practice that skill.

 - Do you want to focus on vocabulary building, including limited reading and writing?
 Then Fun avec Vocab is the place to practice those skills.

 - Is there no specific skill you want to focus on?
-Then the Fun avec French Club is the one to choose as it offers a longer period of practice time, and in our opinion, a higher level of fun for your child.
+Then the Fun avec Chatting is the one to choose as it offers a longer period of practice time, and in our opinion, a higher level of fun for your child.